Tourist Places to Visit Near Agra Within 100 kms

 Can Mathura and Vrindavan be covered in one day?

 Yes, absolutely!
 Mathura is about 58 km from Agra and Vrindavan is just another 10 km from there.
-I’ve done both in a single day comfortably.
+You can do both in a single day comfortably.
 Start early, visit Mathura in the morning and head to Vrindavan by afternoon to catch the evening aarti at Prem Mandir.

 Are there any hidden gems near Agra that tourists often miss?